 The rock salt down you're toilet drain will break down any material such as grease and debris.

 If these all-natural solutions do not work, your drainage issue could be more complex.
 You could have a tree root growing into your pipeline or your pipes could have collapsed or be cracked.

 This may need more than a plunger or salt and boiling water mixture.
 You need the expert advice of a professional drain cleaner.
-Someone who knows the best solution to save your toilet from a clog.
+Someone who knows the best solution to save your toilet bowl from a clog.